Careers in Clinical Animal Behaviour

 If you already have some relevant academic background, then ASAB also has a system called ‘pre-certification’ for working out what the possible gaps in your knowledge might be.
 Some subject areas only require coverage at Level 4 (or even just by attending a CPD event), others require learning up to Level 5 and to Level 6.
 There are some education institutions that offer one-off modules for individuals who require just a few gaps to be filled, rather than needing to enrol in entire degrees or diplomas encompassing several modules.
 We recommend choosing courses run by research-active institutions, or with content informed by some of the latest scientific studies in the field.
 Note though that it may be cheaper, quicker and/or easier in the long run if you enrol in one of the complete validated or recognised courses linked above.

-If you join us as a Candidate Member, FABC will support you through this process.
+If you join us as a Student Member, FABC will support you through this process.
 We welcome applications from anyone who as a minimum is enrolled in a Level 5 course with at least one animal or psychology related module.

 b) Practical experience